 People sometimes confuse a chalazion with a stye due to similarities in appearance.
 Although people sometimes use the two terms interchangeably, they refer to different types of lesions that appear around the eye.

 There are two ways a stye can develop.
 An external hordeolum occurs at the base of the eyelash.
 An internal hordeolum develops deeper inside the eyelid.
-Both occur when oil glands become blocked and infected.
-If an internal hordeolum does not heal, it can become a chalazion.

 The most noticeable difference between a chalazion and a stye is that a chalazion tends to be painless.
 A stye usually hurts and may cause the eye to feel sore and scratchy.
 Other symptoms of a stye can include: